 Less Than Significant Impact.
-The project site is on an existing middle school campus, which does not use any significant quantities of hazardous materials in its operation.
+The project site is on a developed middle school, which does not use any significant quantities of hazardous materials in its operation.
 Also, construction activities would not involve a significant amount of hazardous materials, and their use would be temporary.
 Project construction and operational workers would be trained on the proper use, storage, and disposal of hazardous materials.
 Construction projects typically maintain supplies onsite for containing and cleaning small spills of hazardous materials.
 No significant impacts would result from project implementation.
 No mitigation measures are required.